-To access the ASMI through a Web browser, you first need to set the IP address on a PC or notebook.
-The following procedures describe setting the IP address on a PC or notebook running the Microsoft Windows XP, 2000, and Vista operating systems.
+To access the ASMI through a web browser, you first need to set the IP address on a PC or notebook.
+The following procedures describe setting the IP address on a PC or notebook running the Linux operating system and the Microsoft Windows XP, 2000, and Vista operating systems.

-You will need the information you recorded in step 4 on page 23 in Accessing the ASMI using a Web browser to complete the following procedure.
+You will need the information that you recorded in step 4 on page 25 in the Accessing the ASMI using a web Browser topic to complete the following procedure.

-Windows XP and Windows 2000
+Windows XP and Windows 2000 About this task

-To set the IP address within Windows XP and Windows 2000, do the following steps:
+To set the IP address within Windows XP and Windows 2000, complete the following steps:

-- 1. Click Start → Control Panel.
+- 1. Click Start > Control Panel.

 - 2. On the control panel, double-click Network Connections.

 - 3. Right-click Local Area Connection.

 - 4. Click Properties.

 - 5. Select Internet Protocol (TCP/IP), and then click Properties.

 Attention: Record the current settings before making any changes.
-Use this information to restore these settings if you disconnect the PC or notebook after setting up the ASMI Web interface.
+Use this information to restore these settings if you disconnect the PC or notebook after setting up the ASMI web interface.